SE-TINF22B6/Plapy/README.md

 ## 🚀 Getting Started

 After installation finishes follow configuration instructions then run `npm run start` to start the bot.
+If you want to setup the Bot on an Ubuntu server you can follow the instructions in [UbuntuServerSetup.md](UbuntuServerSetup.md)

 ## ⚙️ Configuration